Applied Machine Learning Pre-doctoral Research Professional

 Are analytically minded, detail-oriented, and a great communicator.

-To apply, please respond to this job posting and complete this application form by March 24.
+To apply, please respond to this job posting and complete this application form by October 20 for priority review.
 Applicants will be asked to complete a small initial assessment task and potentially a short screening call.
 A subset of applicants will then be asked to complete a larger assessment task.
 Finally, we will conduct two to three interviews before making final offers in December.

 If you have specific questions or are just interested in learning more, you are welcome to reach out to us directly with questions.
 Alternatively, you can check out PREDOC.org to learn more about predoctoral fellowships generally and find resources.